gerardbm/atomic/INSTALL_EDITORS.md

 call airline#parts#define_accent('mode', 'black')
 ```

 For better contrast, install the plugin [vim-atomic](https://github.com/gerardbm/vim-atomic) and set by default the atomic colorscheme.
 If it's not installed, it will use the colors of your current colorscheme.
-If it's installed, vim-airline-atomic will be adapted to the current atomic mode (`Space`, `Night`, `Light`) automatically.
+If it's installed, vim-airline-atomic will be adapted to the current atomic mode (`Space`, `Onion`, `Blood`, `Night`, `Grass`, `Ocean`, `Light`) automatically.

 Make sure you have the Powerline fonts installed.